jan-leila/nix-config-mirror/README.md

 # Tasks:

 ## Tech Debt
-- vscode extensions should be in own flake (make sure to add the nixpkgs.overlays in it too)
 - join config for systemd.tmpfiles.rules and service directory bindings
 - monitor configuration in `~/.config/monitors.xml` should be sym linked to `/run/gdm/.config/monitors.xml` (https://www.reddit.com/r/NixOS/comments/u09cz9/home_manager_create_my_own_symlinks_automatically/)
 - move applications in server environment into their own flakes